KylerCondran/LeetCode/README.md

 ## Things I Wish I Knew When First Starting

+- Question difficulties are often mislabled, some easy's are quite hard, and there are hard problems which can be solved in 1 line of code.
+- Sometimes the question description is purposely misleading or confusing, leetcode problem writers are tricksters and trolls.
+Hints, discussion section, and topic labels are often great clues.
+- It is better to do 100 easy's before you do a medium, and 100 medium's before you do a hard.
+- What is hard for some people may be easy to you and vica versa, everyone has a unique skill set and learning ability.
+- Non increasing just means decreasing but with duplicates, non decreasing means increasing but with duplicates.
+- If you are stumped on a question, instead of looking at the solution, look at a solution for a similar problem to find some starter code or get a better idea of what is needed.
+- Once you learn a new skill or data structure like linked lists or tree's, you will get some starter code that can then be used to pop 20-30 questions quickly with minimal changes.
+- Spend some time exclusively hunting for problems you think you can accomplish, sort by difficulty / category / acceptance rate, use the browser bookmark toolbar and create folders, scan through questions and dump them into folders of different categories.
+- Acceptance rate does not mean difficulty level, it means it was the average amount of submits required to get accepted status.
+This number can be skewed by purposely obtuse test cases not mentioned in the problem.
+- The easiest way to start a GitHub portfolio is to just save your LeetCode solutions.
+- Its best to get comfy and drink coffee while LeetCoding.

 ## Examples

 Here is some super simple starter code to get you started working with common data structures.